“Blessed is He who comes in the name of the Lord!” Psalm 118:26

 “Assuredly, I say to you, not one stone shall be left here upon another, that shall not be thrown down.”
 (Matthew 24:2)

-What was Jesus talking about?
-He was referring to the coming destruction of the Temple by the Roman general Titus just a little over six decades later in 70 A.D.
+Jesus was referring to the coming destruction of the Temple by the Roman general Titus just a little over six decades later in 70 A.D.

 We cannot assume Jesus was happy to take away Israel’s blessing.
 Of course not!
-He loved (and still loves) them absolutely, so much that He’s willing to wait for them to accept that He is, indeed, the Messiah.
+He loved (and still loves) them absolutely, so much that He is willing to wait for them to accept that He is, indeed, the Messiah.

-But He assured them, He would not come again until they declare, “Blessed is He who comes in the name of the Lord.”
+But He assured them, He would not come again until they declare Psalm 118 again, “Blessed is He who comes in the name of the Lord.”

 Unfortunately, that day has not yet come.